-REL 221 The Rise of Western Christendom
+REL 221 The Rise of Western Christendom 3 Semester Hours

 This course focuses on the first one thousand years of Christianity.
 The scope of the course covers Christianity in both the Western and Eastern worlds.
 Topical foci vary the emphasis of the course.
-Topics include Politics and Theology in Medieval Spirituality and Artistic expression; Iconoclasm, Greek Orthodoxy, and Islam.
+Topics include Politics and Theology in Medieval Spirituality and Artistic Expression; Iconoclasm, Greek Orthodoxy, and Islam.
 The course topics change according to student demand and the special interests and needs of religious studies majors and faculty.
 The course may be taken for credit more than once, provided the topical focus differs each time.

-REL 241 Christianity in America's Past
+REL 241 Christianity in America's Past 3 Semester Hours

-This course focuses on the role of various religious traditions in the rise and development of American life and identity.
-Our journey leads through several very important episodes in the history of North American religion: the Pilgrims and their Protestant faith and European origins; colonial religion and Native Americans spirituality; the Christian colonies and the road to revolution; the young republic and church-state separation; revivalism and the rise of American individualism; religious persecution and Mormonism; Catholics in Protestant America; the Civil War and brother killing brother; the rise of African-American Christianity.
+This course seeks to understand the nature and significance of religious belief and practices in the rise and development of American life and identity.
+Topics explored include: the Pilgrims and their Protestant faith and European origins; colonial religion and Native Americans spirituality; the Christian colonies and the Revolution; the young republic and church-state separation; revivalism and American individualism; religious persecution and Mormonism; Catholics in Protestant America; the Civil War and Christian killing Christian; the rise of African-American Christianity.